tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade.md

 -	Service Fabric [durability level](../service-fabric/service-fabric-cluster-capacity.md#durability-characteristics-of-the-cluster) is Silver or Gold.
 If Service Fabric durability is Bronze, only Stateless-only node types support automatic OS image upgrades).
 -	The Service Fabric extension on the scale set model definition must have TypeHandlerVersion 1.1 or above.
 -	Durability level should be the same at the Service Fabric cluster and Service Fabric extension on the scale set model definition.
-- An additional health probe or use of application health extension is not required for Silver or Gold durability.
+- More health probes or use of application health extension is not required for Silver or Gold durability.
 Bronze durability with Stateless-only node types requires an additional health probe.
 - The property *virtualMachineProfile.osProfile.windowsConfiguration.enableAutomaticUpdates* property must set to *false* in the scale set model definition.
 The *enableAutomaticUpdates* property enables in-VM patching using "Windows Update" and is not supported on Service Fabric scale sets.
 You should use the *automaticOSUpgradePolicy.enableAutomaticOSUpgrade* property instead.

 Ensure that durability settings are not mismatched on the Service Fabric cluster and Service Fabric extension, as a mismatch results in upgrade errors.
 Durability levels can be modified per the guidelines outlined on [this page](../service-fabric/service-fabric-cluster-capacity.md#changing-durability-levels).